Nathaniel W. Smith

 I am an Assistant Professor in Economics at Sweet Briar College.

-My research focuses on entrepreneurship, international trade, and political economy.
+My research focuses on entrepreneurship, international trade, and the political economy of war and peace.
 I study the entrepreneur as the market system's driving force and the interaction between the entrepreneur and government.
 My dissertation is titled "The Market Process: Entrepreneurship, Intervention, and the Role of the State.”
 My committee chair was Christopher Coyne.

 My article "Alert-Judgment: Ford's Entrepreneurial Five-Dollar Day" is published in the Quarterly Journal of Austrian Economics (December 2021).
-"A Robust Analysis of Trade Policy: The Chicken & Lumber Wars" is now available at the Journal of Entrepreneurship and Public Policy (October 2022).
-I am currently developing projects exploring the relationship between government and the entrepreneur, the entrepreneur’s interaction with trade policy, and market economy institutions.
+"A Robust Analysis of Trade Policy: The Chicken & Lumber Wars" is now available in the Journal of Entrepreneurship and Public Policy (October 2022).
+I have a chapter forthcoming in the Oxford Handbook of Private Enterprise with Christopher J. Coyne and Abby R. Hall, "International Trade as a Peace Project."
+I am currently developing projects exploring the relationship between government and market institutions, and the influence of trade on conflict.

 Courses